 Skin Conditions Related to Dry Skin:

 The skin or the epidermis is the body’s largest organ and requires healthy moisture retention.
-Although dry skin is a temporary problem for most, some experience severe or chronic dry skin conditions regardless of season change, shower temperature or soap choice.
+Although dry skin is a temporary problem for most, some experience severe or chronic dry skin conditions regardless of the season change, shower temperature or soap choice.
 This phenomenon may fall under the category of ichthyosis, an extreme type of genetic skin disorder.

 Causes of Dry Skin: